top of page

 Multi-Age Learning

+In a Montessori Elementary classroom, students work individually or in small groups, at tables or on mats on the floor.
 Multi-age groupings of children ages 6 – 9 provides a heterogeneous mix in which children can collaborate and socialize.
 These inter-age relationships strengthen the entire community.

 Older children are seen as role models within the community.
 They support the growth and development of younger children through socialization, assisting with new work, or teaching skills they have mastered themselves.
 They can also work with younger students in areas of the curriculum in which they themselves may need more practice, without stigma.